A Denver JDS Perspective

 Upper Division (6-12)

 Upper Division students gain college prepartory excellence while growing into mature and responsible adults.
 Learn more about our Upper Division.

 Academic excellence goes far beyond having a high grade point average.
 Denver JDS students are inspired to think deeply, work collaboratively, listen thoughtfully, and act responsibly.
 Literature circles, science experiments, project-based learning, lively classroom discussions and Judaic values make up the daily experience here.
 Through active, hands-on learning with their peers, students gain an understanding of the world around them and the impact they can have.

-Our pluralistic Judaic program is designed to inspire learners to develop a deep relationship with Torah, Israel, and the Jewish people.
+Our pluralistic Judaic program inspires learners to develop a positive relationship with Israel, Torah, and the Jewish people.
 A focus on our school’s middot, or behavior informed by Jewish values, is fostered in all grades.
-Hebrew language is studied in every grade and a six-week Hebrew/Israel Immersion Program (HIP) in Israel for the 10th grade is a keystone of our Judaic curriculum.
+Hebrew language is studied in every grade and a five-week Hebrew/Israel Immersion Program (HIP) in Israel for the 10th grade is a keystone of our Judaic curriculum.

-An introductory Hebrew language program is available for students who enter middle or high school without a day school background.
+An introductory Hebrew language program is available for students who enter the school without a day school background.